CDonohoe-Designs/PiCam_BoxDetector/README_two_stage_v4.md

 I kept the **same Flask app ** and swapped the detection core to a small **YOLO** model.
 This stage improves robustness in tricky lighting and angles while preserving the Stage‑1 UX and URLs.

 ### Why I upgraded
 Classic heuristics are fast and explainable but can struggle with odd lighting, textures, or perspective.
 YOLO improves **recall/precision** and handles more variation.
-The YOLO script initially omitted the `/` landing page I will add it at a later date.
+My YOLO script omitted the `/` landing page I will add it at a later date.

 ### My training results (snapshot)
 - `runs/train/box320/weights/last.pt`, **3.7 MB**